Professional practice

 His recent commercial work includes: acting for a consumer group in a high profile fraud claim in relation to a $1 billion margin call made by a bank; acting (as sole counsel) for a businessman in a fraud claim relating to a multi-million-pound waste-to-energy project; advising a telecommunications company on its termination rights (as a result of sanctions issues) in relation to a $100m contract in Myanmar; and acting for the insurer of a shipping agency in a dispute relating to damaged goods.

-Daniel is also particularly interested in public law, human rights, and public international law matters.
+Daniel is also particularly interested in public law and human rights matters.
 He is regularly instructed through the Government’s Junior Junior scheme.
 His recent work includes: advising in relation to possible judicial reviews against the Civil Aviation Authority and regulatory claims under the Transport Act 2000 (relating to over £100m of losses); acting in judicial reviews brought against HMRC; advising in relation to possible judicial review (and other) claims in respect of a high-profile development project by a public body; advising a Government department on the commitments made by the UK Government in various trade treaties; acting for the mother of a child with serious medical issues in relation to a judicial review of a housing decision; acting in an unlawful detention case; and assisting the Employment Lawyers Association in drafting their response to the Government’s consultation on the Human Rights Act Reform.
 He is an Assistant Editor of the European Human Rights Reports, published by Sweet & Maxwell.

-Daniel also has an interest in climate change and environmental law disputes, and regularly speaks and writes on the subject, including recent articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA; and (iv) the role of NCPs and the OECD Guidelines (not yet published).
+Daniel also has an interest in climate change and environmental law disputes, and regularly speaks and writes on the subject, including recent articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA; and (iv) the role of NCPs and the OECD Guidelines.
 He recently advised an environmental law charity on climate-friendly bond agreements.
 He is also a founding member of Chambers’ Climate and Environmental Law Group, and Chambers’ Green Committee.
 And he was part of the organising committee of a conference on Climate Change Law.
 His science background is particularly useful in this sector.

 Before coming to the Bar, Daniel studied physics and philosophy at Durham University, where he graduated with a First-Class degree.
 He then completed the GDL, BPTC, and an LLM – for which he was awarded multiple scholarships from Gray’s Inn, City Law School, and UCL.